 West County is a common outfall and discharge permit between West County and the City of Richmond which discharges to the Central Bay.
 They have a combined permitted capacity of 28.5 mgd ADWF (12.5 mgd ADWF for West County and 16.0 mgd ADWF for the City of Richmond) and a combined wet weather capacity of 41 mgd (21.5 mgd for West County and 20.0 mgd for the City of Richmond).
 The Richmond plant has wet weather capacity greater than 20 mgd though only 20 mgd for full secondary treatment.
-The current discharge flows are approximately 6.5 mgd ADWF.
+The current discharge flows are approximately 7.0 mgd ADWF.
 The Richmond plant performs secondary treatment using activated sludge, whereas the West County plant nitrifies using a roughing filter, followed by an activated sludge process.

 - The Richmond Plant represents the majority of the discharge flow and load (data not shown).
-The West County Plant recycles a majority of their flows year-round. - ♦ Based on the table with the average monthly values, there appears to be an emerging dry season upward trend for nitrogen species (except for NOx). - Wet season nitrogen and phosphorus loads are typically greater and more variable than the dry season loads. - Ammonia is the majority of the nitrogen species discharged, regardless of season.
+The West County Plant recycles a majority of their flows year-round. - Based on the table with the average monthly values, there appears to be an emerging dry season upward trend for all data where trend analysis was performed: flow, nitrogen species and total phosphorus. - Wet season nitrogen and phosphorus loads are typically greater and more variable than the dry season loads. - Ammonia is the majority of the nitrogen species discharged, regardless of season.
 This would be expected since the Richmond Plant represents the majority of the discharge load and they do not nitrify.
-Additionally, West County sends landfill leachate rich in ammonia from their plant to the City of Richmond plant which contributes to the discharge loading. - Ortho-P values are routinely greater than TP values.
+Additionally, West County sends landfill leachate rich in ammonia from their plant to the City of Richmond plant which contributes to the discharge loading. - Ortho-P values are occasionally greater than TP values for the Section 13257 Letter based on the composite sampling issue discussed in the main report body.
+Since the Regional Watershed Permit sampling began (July, 2014), the ortho-P values has only exceeded the TP value twice.
 For such instances, ortho-P values were set equal to TP for the plots.
-The reported ortho-P values were, however, used for the data table. - ♦ Total phosphorus concentrations vary between 0.9 to 3.7 mg P/L. Such values suggest P removal as typical effluent TP concentrations range from 4 to 6 mg P/L. There are no P removal facilities at the Richmond Plant so additional sampling is recommended to confirm where P removal is occurring.
+The reported ortho-P values were, however, used for the data table. - ♦ Total phosphorus concentrations vary between 0.6 to 3.7 mg P/L. Such values suggest P removal as typical effluent TP concentrations range from 4 to 6 mg P/L. There are no P removal facilities at the Richmond Plant so additional sampling is recommended to confirm where P removal is occurring.